Event Planning Career and Education Overview

 These benefits can include access to trade publications, vendor databases, and other resources, as well as the opportunity to network within the industry.

 Plus, certification can demonstrate your level of skill and commitment to potential clients and employers.
-A widely recognized credential worth considering is the Certified Meeting Professional (CMP) designation from the Convention Industry Council (CIC).
+A widely recognized credential worth considering is the Certified Meeting Professional (CMP) designation from the Events Industry Council (EIC).

 Other major industry associations and providers of certification include:

 - Society of Government Meeting Professionals (SGMP)

 - Event Planners Association (EPA)